CRAIG CASSAR

 This program is intended to support organizations and community groups within Ward 12 with one-time funding for specific projects or events.
 While the criteria are relatively flexible, staff salaries, wages, or other regular operating expenses, such as rent, are not eligible for this grant.

 Applications will be evaluated by the Ward 12 team using a scoring rubric attached below.
 Scores will not be made public.
-The Ward 12 Team will happily review applications with unsuccessful applicants to help them improve if they wish to apply again in the future.

 SCORING RUBRIC